Symmetry & Critical Points for Symmetric Tensor Decomposition Problems

 \subsubsection{Symmetric tensor decomposition.}

 The tensor decomposition problem considered in this work, also referred to as the polyadic decomposition, was introduced under the names CANDECOMP and PARAFAC by respectively \cite{carroll1970analysis} and \cite{harshman1970foundations}.
 Standard approaches involving nonconvex optimization formulation include \cite{carroll1970analysis, harshman70,paatero1997least,tomasiuse, acar2011scalable,kolda2015numerical}.
 See \cite{kolda2009tensor} for a survey of methods and applications.
-As indicated, it has been observed \cite{acar2011scalable,kolda2015numerical,kolda2009tensor,tomasi2006comparison} that these approaches have a relatively high probability to fail in various parameter regimes encountered in practice.
+As noted in the introductory comments, it has been observed \cite{acar2011scalable,kolda2015numerical,kolda2009tensor,tomasi2006comparison} that these approaches have a relatively high likelihood of failure across various parameter regimes encountered in practice.
 Theoretical guarantees are available in some cases \cite{cai2022gradient,liu2022symmetric,jiang2015tensor}, but none of the latter directly addresses the optimization landscape for $k>1$.
-A computationally intensive although provable method, assuming $T$ is rank $O(n^{\frac{d-1}{2}})$, was provided in \cite{nie2017generating}.
-For $n=3$ and $k \leq d$, a theoretically convenient method was derived from simultaneous diagonalization of matrix slices \cite{harshman70}.
-For $k=4$ and $k = O(n^2)$, the work \cite{de2007fourth} presented a provable algorithm using matrix eigendecompositions, which was robustified using ideas from the sums-of-squares hierarchy in \cite{hopkins2019robust}.
-In \cite{kileel2019subspace}, a tensor power method was used, constructed from a matrix flattening of $T$, to find the components $\w_i$ sequentially.
+A computationally intensive yet provable method, assuming $T$ has rank $O(n^{\frac{d-1}{2}})$, was presented in \cite{nie2017generating}.
+For $n=3$ and $k \leq d$, a theoretically convenient method was derived based on simultaneous diagonalization of matrix slices \cite{harshman70}.
+For $k=4$ and $k = O(n^2)$, the work \cite{de2007fourth} introduced a provable algorithm using matrix eigendecompositions, which was later robustified using ideas from the sums-of-squares hierarchy in \cite{hopkins2019robust}.
+In \cite{kileel2019subspace}, a tensor power method, constructed from a matrix flattening of $T$, was applied to sequentially extract the components $\w_i$.